jankjong063/FirmwareDecoder/README.md

 ### The resulting .asm file will appear under ./output/assemblies/.

 ## 📜 License
-### Apache 2.0, patent protected, See LICENSE for details.
+### FirmwareDecoder Academic License, patent protected, See LICENSE for details.

 ## 🤝 Contributions
 Open to pull requests, suggestions, and improvements from the community or academia.